qdrant/landing_page/qdrant-landing/content/articles/new-recommendation-api.md

 ![Transport network](/articles_data/new-recommendation-api/example-transport-network.png)

+HNSW is a multilayer graph of vectors (embeddings), with connections based on vector proximity.
+The top layer has the least points, and the distances between those points are the biggest.
+The deeper we go, the more points we have, and the distances get closer.
+The graph is built in a way that the points are connected to their closest neighbours at every layer.

+All the points from a particular layer are also present in the layer below, so it’s possible to switch the search layer while staying in the same location.
+In the case of transport networks, the top layer would be the airline hubs, well-connected but with big distances between the airports.
+Local airports, along with railways and buses, with higher density and smaller distances, make up the middle layers.
+Lastly, our bottom layer consists of local means of transport, which is the densest and has the smallest distances between the points.

 You don’t have to check all the possible connections when you travel.
 You select an intercontinental flight, then a local one, and finally a bus or a taxi.
 All the decisions are made based on the distance between the points.

 The search process in HNSW is also based on traversing the graph in a similar manner.
-We start from the entry point in the top layer, find the closest point here, and move to the same point, but in the next layer.
+Start from the entry point in the top layer, find its closest point and then use that point as the entry point into the next densest layer.
 This process repeats until we reach the bottom layer.
-Visited points are kept in the memory, along with the distances to the query vector.
+Visited points are kept in memory, along with the distances to the original query vector.
 If none of the neighbours of the current point is better than the best match, we can stop the traversal, as this is a local minimum.
-We start by zooming out, and then gradually zoom in.
+We start at the biggest scale, and then gradually zoom in.

 In this oversimplified example, we assumed that the distance between the points is the only factor that matters.
 In reality, we might want to consider other criteria, such as the ticket price, or avoid some specific locations due to certain restrictions.
 That means, there are various strategies for choosing the best match, which is also true in the case of vector recommendations.
 We can use different approaches to determine the path of traversing the HNSW graph by changing how we calculate the score of a candidate point during traversal.
 The default behaviour is based on pure distance, but Qdrant 1.6 exposes two strategies for the recommendation API.

 ### Average vector